Skip to content

 The three structural failures of static benchmarks:

-- Static decay.
+1. Static decay.
 Questions that scored 20-30% on GPT-4o in mid-2025 now score 90+ on GPT-5.2.
 An entire difficulty tier can compress to “easy” in months.
 Public test sets contaminate the training distribution.
-HLE will follow this curve.
+Any public test set follows this curve.

-- Binary scoring.
+2. Binary scoring.
 Most benchmarks score correct/incorrect, discarding the rich signal in how a model reasoned.
 A lucky guess and a rigorous proof receive identical marks.
-No widely-used benchmark measures self-correction capability — the rate and ceiling at which a model can revise its own answers under structured critique.
+No widely-used benchmark measures self-correction capability: the rate and ceiling at which a model can revise its own answers under structured critique.

 Crucible’s proposed answer is a benchmark that’s continuously alive: dynamically-recalibrated gold standards, multi-rubric scoring including a meta-cognitive revision pass, an adversarial quality loop with mandatory cross-architecture grader rotation, and explicit quantification of grader bias.
 The architecture is specified end-to-end.
 Some of the empirical sub-findings (grader bias quantification, the difficulty slope, named failure modes) are already in hand from running it manually.
 The fully-engineered platform isn’t built.